-- A. Attendance at all prayer-practicum sessions; - B. A review/response paper (6-8 pages) on Mathewes-Green, The Jesus Prayer. which: - 1.
+- A. Attendance at all prayer-practica sessions; - B. A review/response paper (6-8 pages) on Timothy Keller, Prayer. which: - 1.
 Explains the relationship between the thesis of the book and the title/subtitle (5 marks/3/4-1page); - 2.
-Describes the nature of the prayer experience according to the book (10 marks/2-3 pages); - 3.
-Reflects on the potential contributions which the book could possibly make to the student's own prayer experience/if not why not?
-(7 marks/1 1⁄2-2 pages);
+Describes the nature of the prayer experience according to the book (10 marks/2-3 pages);

-- 4. Identifies 5 significant critical questions which the book raises in the student's mind (5 marks/1 page) - 5.
+- 3. Identifies at least five of the student's most abiding thoughts about prayer inspired by the book (with reasons) (5 marks/1 1⁄2-2 pages); - 4.
+Identifies 5 significant critical questions which the book raises in the student's mind (5 marks/1 page) - 5.
 Gives an assessment of the overall value of the book (3 marks/3/4 page)

 Your assignment must have a properly formatted title page.
-The title of the assignment is The Jesus Prayer: A Book/Review/Response
+The title of the assignment is Prayer: A Book/Review/Response

 DUE: Wed.
-October 15th (by midnight) (30% of final grade)
+October 12th (by midnight) (30% of final grade)